edgamat/edgamat.github.io/_posts/2019-09-14-Time-Is-The-Enemy-When-Testing-.NET.md

 }
 ```

-This function is nearly impossible to write a unit test for.
-But let's say you change it to be:
+This function is nearly impossible to write a unit test for because the call to `DateTime.UtcNow` depends on the
+current system time of the machine running the code.

+However, let's say you change it to be:

 ```csharp
 public bool IsEnabled(DateTime utcNow)